misshanya/pubbet/README.md

 docker run -p 5000:5000 -d pubbet
 ```

-## Usage
+## SDKs

-In the near future there will be a SDK for Go (I think on https://github.com/misshanya/pubbet-sdk-go).
+There is a simple [library](https://github.com/misshanya/pubbet-sdk-go) for Go to interact with Pubbet.